DisCoTec/discotec.github.io/2020/README.md

 The DisCoTeC organisation committee has decided that, due to the current COVID-19 developments, the conference will be held **online**.
 Accepted papers will be published as planned, by June 2020, but no physical meeting/presentations will take place.
 Instead, the authors of accepted papers will record their talks and discuss them with the conference participants online.

-## Instructions for Attendees and Presenters

-* Attendee instructions may be found [here](https://www.discotec.org/2020/attendees). *Registered participants should have all received an email with the webinar invitations by now.
-In the eventuality that your email was lost or blocked, you can still register for the webinars from the links provided on the [programme page](https://www.discotec.org/2020/programme) on the day of the respective webinar.*
-* Presenter instructions may be found [here](https://www.discotec.org/2020/presenters#instructions-for-invited,-conference,-tutorial-and-workshop-speakers).
-* Session Chair instructions may be found [here](https://www.discotec.org/2020/presenters#instructions-for-session-chairs).
-* Any technical difficulties may be posted on the dedicated [Slack channel](https://join.slack.com/t/discotec2020/shared_invite/zt-f51st5iq-mGFKdQ3HY2Pk4OJtWih3cg)

 ## Conferences
 * [Coordination 2020](https://www.discotec.org/2020/coordination) - International Conference on Coordination Models and Languages